Management Strategy

 Invasive

-Giant Hogweed (Heracleum mantegazzianum), which is much taller than Wild Parsnip.
+Giant hogweed (Heracleum mantegazzianum), which is much taller than wild parsnip.

-Wild Carrot (or Queen Anne’s Lace, Daucus carota) and Wild Chervil (Anthriscus sylvestris) are also part of the carrot family they have white flowers, unlike Wild Parsnip.
+Wild carrot (or Queen Anne’s lace, Daucus carota) and wild chervil (Anthriscus sylvestris) are also part of the carrot family they have white flowers, unlike wild parsnip.

 You can learn more about how to tell members of the carrot family apart here.